Young people’s action on climate

 Brighton & Hove’s climate assembly

-Did you know that we are having a climate assembly in Brighton & Hove this autumn?
-This virtual gathering of citizens from the city - 50 people chosen to represent the full, beautiful diversity of our communities - will take on the exciting challenge of coming up with ideas and actions to combat and lessen the impact of climate change.
+Did you know that we held a climate assembly in Brighton & Hove in the autumn of 2020?
+This virtual gathering of citizens from the city - 50 people chosen to represent the full, beautiful diversity of our communities - took on the exciting challenge of coming up with ideas and actions to combat and lessen the impact of climate change.
 This will help to meet the council’s target of being carbon neutral by 2030.

-We're really excited to announce that 16 to 18 year olds will be included in this assembly, as well as a youth speaker.
+We were really excited that 16 to 18 year olds were included in this assembly, as well as a youth speaker.

-The primary focus of the climate assembly will be on transport.
-The council has pledged to use its recommendations to decide how to make transport work for everyone in the city, reduce carbon emissions and address the climate emergency.
+The primary focus of the climate assembly was on transport.
+The council will use its recommendations in 2021 to decide how to make transport work for everyone in the city, reduce carbon emissions and address the climate emergency.

 Youth climate assembly

-We are a group of young people that have created a youth climate assembly for ages 13 to 19 (up to 25 with SEND (special educational needs and disabilities) and care leavers) to mirror the main assembly on transport.
+We are a group of young people that created a youth climate assembly for ages 12 to 19 (up to 25 with SEND (special educational needs and disabilities) and care leavers) to mirror the main assembly on transport.

 We believe our citizens' assembly, set up by young people, could be the first in the UK.
 It is a unique opportunity for young people to be at the cutting edge of influencing the decisions being made locally about climate change.